pertoyra/dotfiles/README.md

 git configuration specified in `~/.bash_profile.local` will not be committed to your dotfiles repository.

+### Local/private Git configuration

+Instead of using `.bash_profile.local` to do Git configuration you may also create a `.gitconfig.local` which will be included in `.gitconfig`.

+This file can contain any Git config settings.

 ## Acknowledgements

 Inspiration and code was taken from many sources, including: